-Once Steps 1 to 3 are completed, the proposal is created and you will receive a confirmation of the creation of the draft proposal via e-mail.
+Once Steps 1 to 3 are completed, the proposal is created.
 You can continue to Step 4 or return later to edit this draft proposal.
 This is done by following the steps below:

 - 1. Go to the Participant Portal http://ec.europa.eu/research/participants/portal/ - 2.
-Click on the login button and provide your EUlogin username and password - 3.
+Click on the login button and provide your EU Login username and password - 3.
 Click on the 'My Proposals' tab - 4.
 Depending on the status of the proposal, you jump to either Step 5 'Edit draft' or Step 6 'View submitted'.